funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 FFR Evaluation Criteria

-• Is the teaching/learning problem clearly identified?
+• Is the teaching/learning problem identified?

 • Is the proposal clearly stated and innovative?